Are you considering applying for a business loan, but not sure about the process or what a lender will ask for?

 Don’t worry if you don’t understand everything about basic financial statements on your first read through.
 Take in what you can and feel free to skip parts that are confusing.
 Come back later and give the section a second read.

--Aldo Medina Martinez VP, Commercial Lending Team Manager, VP
+-Aldo Medina Martinez VP, Commercial Lending Team Manager

 2. Balance Sheet